 Raptor’s Ridge Falconry

 The Capilano Suspension Bridge has teamed up with Raptors Ridge Birds of Prey to allow visitors to see a raptor up close.
-Guests can see them in the summer, and handlers can answer all your questions.
+Guests can see them in the summer, and handlers can answer questions.

 I have seen the beautiful birds many times and remember seeing a baby great-horned owl one summer.
 Its fluffy ball of feathers screamed utter “cuteness.”
+It had enormous eyes and a massive body for just being a baby.

 Near the birds of prey area, a wooden cutout depicting popular birds invites visitors to spread their arms and compare their wingspan.
 My daughter has the same wingspan as a great-horned owl.
 Who knew?